cuongdphan/apprenticeship/git-and-github.md

 > **NB:**
 >
-> - *a "clean" staging area isn’t empty!*
+> - *a "clean" staging area isn't empty!*
 >- *Consider the baseline staging area as being an exact copy of the latest commit.*

 ### "unstage" files from the staging area

 - Not removing the files.
-- You’re replacing them with a copy that’s currently in the repository.
+- You're replacing them with a copy that's currently in the repository.

 ### Git stash